 Since summer 2012 pre-imaging is no longer mandatory prior to a MOS follow-up, however there are still many types of observation for which it is advisable/essential, see Sections 3.5.1 and 3.5.2.

-As a consequence of the CCD upgrade, all pre-images taken before the intervention will not be valid anymore for MOS follow up observations after the CCD upgrade (i.e. after August 2010).
+- As a consequence of the CCD upgrade, all pre-images taken before the intervention are not valid anymore for MOS follow up observations after the CCD upgrade (i.e. after 31 August 2010). - The use of pre-imaging taken between 31 August 2010 and 24 May 2011 can result in a systematic overall offset affecting all quadrants the same way, but making field acquisition difficult, specially in crowded fields.

 Pre-imaging is carried out in service mode only.
 The following instructions for preparation of pre-imaging OBs should be strictly followed.